zegetech/zegetech.github.io/_posts/2018-12-18-international-payment-gateway-braintree-paypal.md

 [Paypal Postman Collection](https://documenter.getpostman.com/view/1238477/RzfnkSKR)

-In comparison to the local payment gateways
+In comparison to the local payment gateways, I would say that international Payment gateways are better in terms on developer onboarding, documentation, security handling, payment method support, platform support and testing.